-Dry fly fishing is an option in the spring as Blue Wing Olives start to come out.
+Dry fly fishing is an option in the Colorado Spring fly fishing season as Blue Wing Olives start to come out.
 Some days the fish may be too lethargic to really get into the hatch, but fishing emergers behind dry patterns can be pretty successful.

 The private water on the Taylor is usually pretty well marked, but it’s nice to have an app like onX Hunt if you plan on pushing up towards private land.
 At several of the boater specific launches the USFS has put up maps outlining land ownership.
 You can check those out at 5 Mile and South Bank.